mmichlin66/mmichlin66.github.io/mimcss/guide/introduction.md

 - Convenience functions for specifying complex property values (e.g. colors, images, filters, shapes, calc(), etc.)
 - Type-safe support for CSS filter, transform, shape, gradient, counter and other functions.
 - Access to CSSRule-derived objects for direct rule and property manipulation.
+- Several built-in mechanisms for scheduling DOM writing activities as well as the ability to write custom scheduling mechanisms.

 ## Installation
 Mimcss is available as an NPM package and you can install it using the following command: